 Hell the Giant and Carnage Force 0 from Zero 4, who are expies to the intro bosses from X2 and X3.

 Idiosyncratic Difficulty Levels: Although it is only one uniquely-named mode, the Ultimate Mode present in all four games.
 It's almost always the hardest mode to unlock (all games present a Gotta Catch Them All requisite), with good reason: it's the best mode of play in the series.
 Simply put, it's a middle point for hardcore players who resent note The DS rerelease adds "Easy Scenario", which gives you all permanent cyber elf effects and the Ultimate Form where applicableNORMAL Mode, and casual ones and/or "newcomers" who resent Hard Mode, arguably enjoyable for both tiers.

 Legacy Boss Battle: in 3, taking a secret detour in the second fortress stage will take you to a teleporter.
-Go inside, and you'll meet Phantom from the first game, or rather his "ghost" since he died.
+Go inside, and you'll meet Phantom from the first game, or rather his "ghost" since he self-sacrificed.
 Defeat him and you'll get the Infinity Plus One Foot Chip.

 Lethal Joke Item: Ever make "Junk" out of Item Crafting in Z4?
 They're actually ingredients for the Junk Armor, a set of armor that makes him even more of a Glass Cannon and doubles all damage he deals and receives.
 There are also S-crystals, which are never used as Custom Chips either, but make two of them and bring them to your friend Hirondelle for two free Sub-tanks.

 Lethal Lava Land: Phoenix Magnion and Fefnir's stage in Zero 2; Blazin' Flizard's stage in 3.